sondalex/dash-with-oidc/README.md

 ### Warning Note

-Do not setup web app environment variables in the pipeline, only in the web app portal page.
-This practice is unsecure as it gets copied to the configuration page of the web app configuration page on Azure portal, even variables declared as secret will appear as text.
+Do not set up app environment variables in the pipeline.
+Instead, configure them directly in the web app portal on Azure.
+Setting variables in the pipeline is insecure, as they are copied to the Azure portal's web app configuration page and appear in plain text, even if marked as secrets in the pipeline.

-Those environment variables should be set on web app side.